Why Everyone Should Honor Juneteenth

 Slaves in Texas learned of their freedom on June 19, 1865 — about two-and-half years late.

 Abraham Lincoln issued the Emancipation Proclamation on Jan.
 1, 1863, but few places commemorate the end of slavery on that day.

-Instead, June 19 — or Juneteenth — which was first declared an official state holiday in Texas nearly four decades ago, has spread across the country as the day to celebrate and commemorate the end of slavery in the American South.
+Instead, June 19 — or Juneteenth — which was first declared an official state holiday in Texas nearly four decades ago, has spread across the country as the day to commemorate the end of slavery in the American South.

 Why June 19?

 Juneteenth, also known as Freedom Day and Juneteenth Independence Day, marks the day that Union General Gordon Granger arrived in Galveston, Texas, with the news that the Civil War had ended and slavery had been abolished.

 “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor,” the general announced, freeing about 200,000 slaves in the state.